Cutch/copy-blocky/readme.txt

 == Frequently asked questions ==

+= Why don't my text styles (bold, italics) copy =

+Unfortunately, text styles are tied to the content itself.
+This plugin can be used to convert copy and paste your h3 headings, or turn list bullets into numbers.
+The "styles" are block styles not text styles.

 = Can use this on multiple blocks =

 Yes, you can copy from and paste to any number of blocks.